MehmetAlpGuler/mag-interactive-backend-test/README.md

 ![](images/test_coverage.png)

 I wrote positive and negative tests.
-The project has 49 test.
+The project has 51 test.

-I should complete exceptions tests, and more.
+Also, I should complete exceptions class tests.

 ## Project Shortcomings